Home Forums Potluck Recipes New Recipes Conversions Cooking Times Diet/Health Report Nutrition Facts

 Stir in flour, broth, seasonings.
 Bring to a boil; reduce heat to a simmer and cover.
 Cook over low heat until potatoes are tender.

-Stir in cream style corn, chunks of chicken, and cream.
+Stir in cream style corn, chunks of chicken or turkey, and cream.
 Cook on low heat only until heated through and steaming hot (about 5 minutes); do not allow to boil.
 If the chowder is not the desired consistency, add a few tablespoons of milk (if too thick) or a tablespoon flour (if too thick).
 Cook for another 10 minutes after adding flour to prevent a raw flour taste.

-Cooks Note: Any kind of chicken may be used.
+Cooks Note: Any kind of chicken or turkey may be used.
 This is a good lunch dish to use up leftovers.
 For a dinner, poached chicken breasts cut into large chunks make this dish special.
 Evaporated condensed milk may be substituted for the cream, if desired.

 Serves 4.